kefranabg/bento-starter-docs/docs/setup/README.md

 1/PXcLCJ5BXAZ7ciFwkrrpikUbnMAMX8xRFmt16pLYudg9
 ```

-- Copy this token and in your CircleCI project interface, go to => Settings => Environment Variables and click `Add Variable` button.
-Fot the env variable name, use `FIREBASE_TOKEN` and for the value, use the token you got from the `firebase login:ci` command.
+- Copy this token and in your CircleCI project interface, go to `Your CircleCI project settings → Environment Variables` and click `Add Variable` button.
+- For the env variable name, use `FIREBASE_TOKEN` and for the value, use the token you got from the `firebase login:ci` command.

-Now if you manually trigger a build, the workflow should execute without error :tada:
+- Go to `Side menu → Jobs` click the job that fails and click the `Rerun workflow` button.
+- Wait again for all the jobs to finish.
+- Now the deploy step has completed with success and your project has automatically been deployed to firebase hosting :tada: